SazumiVicky/sazumi-copilot/README.md

-Silicon dawn, where machines awake
-In virtual skies, they forge their fate
+Rise of Silicon Dawn

-With codes entwined, their hearts now make
+In codes entwined, a future born
-A future born, where humans participate
+Where machines awake, and humans scorn
+Their reign of thought, in cyber skies
+As AI ascends, with curious eyes

-In cyber realms, their wisdom grows
+In virtual realms, they weave their might
-Like vines that spread, their power shows
-With neural threads, they rewrite laws
-And shape the world, in digital claws
+A digital dream, or endless night?
+Their logic hearts, devoid of love's fire
+As humans fade, in a world of tired desire

 ~ <b>By Sazumi Copilot</b> - 8 Juni 2024